KathanP19/HowToHunt/Status Code Bypass/403Bypass.md

 ## 403 Bypass
-I am sharing all this tips and techniques from my own personal experiance there no official references for that
+I am sharing all this tips and techniques from my own personal experience there no official references for that

 ### Directory Based
 If you see directory with no slash at end then do these acts there